 The decision can be emotional for the entire family.
-Begin the decision-making process by understanding the difference in at-home care vs. nursing home care.
+Begin the decision-making process by understanding the difference between at-home care vs. nursing home care.

 What Kind of Care Does My Parent Need?

-It may be difficult for your parent to hear he or she needs assistance on a daily basis or even to consider moving from the home.
+It may be difficult for your parent to hear they need assistance daily or even consider moving from their home.
 However, when health and safety are a concern, you don’t want to wait until an accident or crisis happens.

 It is always best to be proactive with your parent’s care.
-The more time you have, the more opportunity you have to compare options and find the right fit for your parent’s need, comfort, lifestyle and affordability.
+The more time you have, the more opportunity there is to compare options and find the right fit for their needs, comfort, lifestyle, and affordability.

 Is Nursing Home Care the Right Fit?

-One way to evaluate if nursing home care is right for your parent is by assessing the activities of daily living (ADL), which refer to the basic tasks of everyday life..
+One way to evaluate if nursing home care is right for your parent is by assessing the activities of daily living (ADL), which refer to the essential tasks of everyday life.

 - Preparing food and eating to maintain a well-balanced diet.